South Carolina Home Foreclosure Laws

 South Carolina's Deficiency Judgment Laws

 When the total mortgage debt exceeds the foreclosure sale price, the difference is called a "deficiency."
 Some states allow the bank to seek a personal judgment, called a "deficiency judgment," against the borrower for this amount.
 Other states prohibit deficiency judgments with anti-deficiency laws.
-South Carolina, however, doesn't have an anti-deficiency law.
-So, the bank may seek a deficiency judgment.
-(S.C.
-Code Ann. § 29-3-660 and S.C.
-Rules Civ.
-Proc.
-Rule 71(b)).

 You might be able to reduce the deficiency if you believe that the foreclosure sale price was less than the home's actual value.
 To do this, in most cases, you may ask the court for an order of appraisal within 30 days of the sale.
 (S.C.
 Code Ann. § 29-3-680).
-(To learn more about the process for reducing the deficiency, talk to a foreclosure lawyer.)
-If the evaluation process determines that the sale price was indeed less than the property's fair market value, the deficiency will then be limited to the total outstanding debt minus the home's actual value.
-(S.C.
-Code Ann. § 29-3-740).

-Under South Carolina law, you may waive your appraisal rights (S.C.
+However, under South Carolina law, you may waive your appraisal rights (S.C.
 Code Ann. § 29-3-680)—say, in the mortgage—unless the foreclosure relates to:

 • a dwelling place, as defined in S.C.
 Code Ann. § 12-37-250 (basically, if it is your permanent home and legal residence), or

 • to a consumer credit transaction.
 (S.C.
 Code Ann. § 37-1-301(11)).
-(For a summary of the deficiency judgment laws in South Carolina, see Nolo's article Deficiency Judgments After Foreclosure in South Carolina).

-After the Foreclosure Sale
+After a South Carolina Foreclosure Sale

 In South Carolina, the foreclosing party (usually the purchaser at the sale) may include an eviction as part of the foreclosure action and get a writ of assistance from the court.